DECE2183/hexowl/README.md

 # Building

-~~There are no dependencies~~, so you can simply type a build command in the cloned repository folder.
+There are no dependencies, so you can simply type a build command in the cloned repository folder.

 ```bash
 go build